-3.7.1 Road Type Distributions in Emission Rate Calculations
+4.7.2 Road Type Distributions in Emission Rate Calculations

-If the Emission Rates option is used, MOVES will automatically produce a table of emission rates by road type.
+If the Emission Rates option is used, MOVES will automatically produce a table of running emission rates by road type.
 Running emissions would then be calculated outside of MOVES by multiplying the emission rates by the VMT on each road type for each source type in each speed bin.
-In that case, data entered using the Road Type Distribution Importer is ignored by MOVES.
-However, the CDM still requires a complete road type distribution to work.
-Users could supply a table with simple dummy values to produce the necessary emission rates.
+In that case, data entered using the Road Type Distribution Importer is still required, but is not used by MOVES to calculate the rates.
+However, road type distribution inputs are important for Emission Rates runs involving non-running processes, because they are used by MOVES to calculate the relative amounts of running and non-running activity, which in turn affects the rates for the non-running processes.
+Road type distribution inputs for Rates runs that include any nonrunning processes must reflect realistic activity for the area.
 The guidance in this section concerning the use of local road type data still applies whether local road type distributions are applied within MOVES using the Inventory option or outside of MOVES using the Emission Rate option.

-3.8 Ramp Fraction
+4.8 Ramp Fraction